Future branding in the mental health sector

 So what happens when a new sector is emerging

 Everyone understands what a hoover is and most people understand that it was actually a brand, a brand name that became synonymous with a product and sector, it became a verb.
 More recently we have seen brands competing to lead sectors.
 Online conferencing has swapped from being known as a 'Skype' call to let's do a 'Zoom'.
 This sector is interesting, in pre-pandemic times much of the general population had not used online tech to connect.
-That all changed with the blink of an eye as the world went into 'lockdown' and we all reached out for ways to remain connected.
+That all changed in the blink of an eye as the world went into 'lockdown' and we all reached out for ways to remain connected.
 Zoom was ready Skype wasn't, Zoom becomes the verb synonymous with online calls.

 How did Zoom become the verb for online calls